View Source ProcessHub (ProcessHub v0.4.0-beta)

 @spec is_partitioned?(hub_id()) :: boolean()

-Checks if the ProcessHub with the given hub_id/0 is in a network-partitioned state.
+Checks if a ProcessHub instance with the given hub_id/0 is currently in a network-partitioned state.

-A hub is considered partitioned if the ProcessHub.Strategy.PartitionTolerance strategy has detected a network partition.
-When a network partition is detected, the hub will terminate the ProcessHub.DistributedSupervisor process along with its children.
+A hub is considered partitioned when the configured ProcessHub.Strategy.PartitionTolerance strategy has detected a network partition event.
+When a network partition is detected, the hub will terminate the ProcessHub.DistributedSupervisor process along with all its managed child processes to maintain data consistency and prevent split-brain scenarios.

 Example